Matroska-Org/infrastructure/website/downloads/mkvalidator.md

 [Core-C](https://github.com/Matroska-Org/foundation-source/tree/master/corec)
 (BSD-3-Clause) which adds an object API on top of the C language.

-mkvalidator can be built with minilzo support which is GPL.
-In that case the license of the binary becomes GPL.
+mkvalidator uses libmatroska2 which can be built with minilzo support which is GPL-2.0-or-later.
+In that case the license of the binary becomes GPL-2.0-or-later.
+This is turned on by default.

 ## Download